Core principles of NICU design to promote family-centred care

 Parent feedback, patient information sheet1, training documentation

-Parents are educated by healthcare professionals about housekeeping rules, patient safety and hygiene, to facilitate their active role in the care of their infant.
+1. Parents are guided by healthcare professionals about housekeeping rules, patient safety and hygiene, to facilitate their active role in the care of their infant.

 B (Moderate quality)